Polygonal and Figurate Numbers or Numbers as Shapes

 patterns across the rows or down the columns:

-We now have these formulae for the Polygonal number pn(r)
+We now have these formulas for the Polygonal number pn(r)

 of n sides and size r (that is the number